 Why Authors Are Looking Beyond ACX

-Exclusivity lock-in
+Exclusivity terms

 Royalty structure